openedx/edx-django-utils/edx_django_utils/plugins/README.rst

 `Instructions to enable plugins for an IDA`_

-.. _Instructions to Enable plugins in your ida: https://github.com/edx/edx-django-utils/blob/master/docs/how_tos/how_to_enable_plugins_for_an_ida.rst
+.. _Instructions to enable plugins for an IDA: https://github.com/openedx/edx-django-utils/blob/master/edx_django_utils/plugins/docs/how_tos/how_to_enable_plugins_for_an_ida.rst

 Plugin Apps